 Once we calculated initial service rates, we compared them to the current service rates and made adjustments considering a projected increase in costs of service delivery.
 Where necessary, we adjusted the initial rates.
+The ADC must submit claims in 15 minute increments for the duration of time the services were provided and will be reimbursed by DOM the lessor of the maximum daily cap of \$62.08 in Year 1 or the total amount of the 15 minute increment units billed.
+The duration of the service time should begin upon the person's entry in the facility and end upon their departure.

-Projected rates for waiver years following the initial year were based on an expected two (2) percent increase in accordance with the Bureau of Labor Statistics and the Consumer Price Index.
+Projected rates for waiver years following the initial year were based on an expected two point six (2.6) percent increase in accordance with the average projected Consumer Price Index.

 b.
 Flow of Billings.
-Describe the flow of billings for waiver services, specifying whether provider billings flow directly from providers to the State's claims payment system or whether billings are routed through other intermediary entities.
+Describe the flow of billings for waiver services, specifying whether provider billings flow directly from providers to the state's claims payment system or whether billings are routed through other intermediary entities.
 If billings flow through other intermediary entities, specify the entities:

-E&D Waiver providers bill their claim directly to the State's claims payment system.
+E&D Waiver providers bill their claim directly to DOM's claims payment system.
 This system is housed and managed by the State's fiscal agent.